metaspartan/inframon/README.md

 4. Setup the node server (replace `192.168.1.250` with your master server's local IP address), master runs on port 3899:

 ```
-sudo IS_MASTER=false MASTER_URL=http://192.168.1.250:3899 bun run servermon.ts
+sudo IS_MASTER=false MASTER_URL=http://192.168.1.250:3899 bun run inframon.ts
 ```

 5. Optional: Set up the systemd service (if AMD Linux):
-   Create a new file named `servermon.service` in `/etc/systemd/system/` with the following content (edited to your needs):
+   Create a new file named `inframon.service` in `/etc/systemd/system/` with the following content (edited to your needs):

    ```
    [Unit]